astropuffin/oakmtg.club/content/english/candidates/noel-gallo.md

 description: Candidate for City Council - District 5
 office: Oakland City Council
 district: "5"
-bio: A politician who asks like he represents Fremont, but is actually in the Fruitvale.
+bio: A politician who acts like he represents Fremont, but is actually in the Fruitvale.
 contact:
   - icon: ti-world